LucasRoesler/lucasroesler.github.io/content/posts/2021/test-python-functions/index.md

 ### Adding `tox`

 Before we fix the test, we want to setup one more thing: [`tox`](https://tox.readthedocs.io/en/latest/index.html): `tox`provides a unified set of tooling that will run `pytest` for us.
 This provides a standardized interface that we will use later in CI.
-In fact, it ensures we are running exactly the same thing in CI and our local dev environment, hopefully reducing the numer of "Actually fix CI" commit messages.
+In fact, it ensures we are running exactly the same thing in CI and our local dev environment, hopefully reducing the number of "Actually fix CI" commit messages.
 Later, if you decide that you prefer `nose` or some other testing tool or if you application is even more complex and requires pre-test configuration -- we can manage that through `tox`.

 Create a `calc/tox.ini` file that looks like